huenique/pragmail/.github/CONTRIBUTING.md

     $ git clone git@github.com:huenique/pragmail.git
     ```

 3. Install your local copy into a virtualenv.
-Assuming you have python venv installed, this is how you set up your fork for local development
+Assuming you have python [poetry](https://github.com/python-poetry/poetry) installed, this is how you set up your fork for local development

     ```
     $ cd pragmail/
-    $ python3.9 -m venv pragmail-venv
-    $ source pragmail-venv/bin/activate
+    $ poetry shell
-    $ poetry install  # Make sure poetry is installed
+    $ poetry install
     ```

 4. Create a branch for local development